jypelle/mifasol/README.md

 # 💿 Mifasol

-⚠ *Right now Mifasol is in an alpha stage.*
+⚠ *Right now Mifasol is in a beta stage.*

 Mifasol is a self-hosted *opinionated* music server.